 “I can’t take it anymore!”

-The top reason for their silence: Girls say silent suffering is often much easier than admitting to peer humiliation.
+Research also finds a common top reason for their silence: Suffering in silence is often much easier than admitting to peer humiliation.

-Many girls also admit that they did “tell” a parent, teacher or other caregiver and even pointedly ask for help, but they were only to have their “tale” dismissed as trivial, an exaggeration or just plain untrue.
+Many girls also admit that they did “tell” a parent, teacher or other caregiver and even ask for help, but they were only to have their “tale” dismissed as “trivial, an exaggeration or just plain untrue.”